Note

 A dependency not compiled for ARM64 is blocking you from a successful build

-If you can’t build due to a dependency, whether internal, from a 3rd party, or from an open-source library, you will need to either find a way to update that dependency to support ARM64 architecture or remove it.
+If you can’t build due to a dependency, whether internal, from a third party, or from an open-source library, you need to either update that dependency to support ARM64 architecture or remove it.

-For internal dependencies, we recommend rebuilding the dependency for ARM64 support.
+For internal dependencies, rebuild the dependency for ARM64 support.

-For 3rd party dependencies, we recommend filing a request for the maintainer to rebuild with ARM64 support.
+For third-party dependencies, file a request for the maintainer to rebuild with ARM64 support.

-For open source dependencies, we recommend first checking vcpkg to see if a newer version of the dependency that includes ARM64 support exists that you can update to.
+For open source dependencies, check vcpkg to see if a newer version of the dependency includes ARM64 support that you can update to.
 If no update exists, consider contributing the addition of ARM64 support to the package yourself.
 Many open source maintainers would be thankful for the contribution.

 Need assistance?
 Leverage our App Assure service

 Learn more about App Assure compatibility assistance to help with porting your Windows app or driver to Arm64.
-To register and connect with App Assure, visit aka.ms/AppAssureRequest or send an email to [email protected] to submit your request for Windows on Arm compatibility support.
+To register and connect with App Assure, visit aka.ms/AppAssureRequest.

 Windows on Arm